fabianmax/car-classification/blog/Blog_Part_1_Transfer_Learning_with_ResNet.md

 <center><img src="heatmap_v3.png" title="Class count histogram" style="zoom:48%;" /></center>

 We restricted the heatmap to clip the confusion matrix' entries to [0, 5], as allowing for a further span did not significantly highlight any off-diagonal region.
 As can be seen from the heat map, there is one class that is assigned to examples of almost all classes.
-This can be seen from the dark red horizontal line two thirds to the right in the figure above.
+This can be seen from the dark red vertical line two thirds to the right in the figure above.
 Other than the class mentioned before, there are no evident biases in the predictions.

 ### Conclusion